 In 2014, clinical labs will continue to face a number of challenges: declining and changing reimbursement rates, expanding test menus, and fewer lab employees to handle the lab’s workload.
 In this environment, clinically relevant test selection, accurate test interpretation in the context of clinical findings, and common-sense testing/treatment policies can help medical institutions stay on budget.
 By helping their institutions improve these and other aspects of the patient care process, lab leaders can expand the role they play on the healthcare team, elevate the profession, and become more directly involved in affecting the quality of patient care.
 In 2014, the Thought Leadership Series, supported by a generous grant from Siemens Healthcare Diagnostics, will explore a new, more integrated, more consultative model for providing clinical laboratory services, focusing first on five areas in lab medicine where integrating the expertise of lab leaders in the patient care process can make the most difference.

-After attending each program, you will be given an opportunity to submit a question to the presenter online and to obtain 1.0 ACCENT Continuing Education credits for participating in the webinar.
+After attending each program, you will be given an opportunity to submit a question to the presenter online and to obtain 1.0 ACCENT Continuing Education credits for viewing the webcast.
+Here is the first topic.

-Laboratory administrators, directors, in vitro diagnostic industry professionals, laboratory managers, supervisors and clinical laboratory scientists who have an interest in learning about new laboratory solutions and developments in the field of laboratory medicine.
+Laboratory administrators, directors, in vitro diagnostic industry professionals, laboratory managers, supervisors and clinical laboratory scientists who have an interest in learning about how to adapt to the changing healthcare environment.

 The presentations are best viewed with these system requirements: